kant5t1km3/minimal-arch-linux/README.md

-# Arch Linux - Install scripts
+# Arch Linux install scripts

 ## Gnome and KDE Plasma only
 - Only Gnome and KDE Plasma are supported now.
 To see alternative DE/WM setups refer to the repository at [this commit](https://github.com/exah-io/minimal-arch-linux/tree/660ea7e57cfb3f89879dd3bfb47b3d4dd1f569f5)